Hawaiʻi Kai, Hawaii: Demographics

 Hawaiʻi Kai was home to 30,079 residents residing in 10,702 households during the period between 2009–2013.
 The percentage of residents 25 and older with a bachelor's degree or higher was 51.8 percent.

 Education

-Maunalua is located within the Hawaii Department of Education Kaiser Complex and is home to Henry J. Kaiser High, Hahaione Elementary, Kamiloiki Elementary, and Koko Head Elementary Schools.
-The three elementary schools feed into Niu Valley Middle School, which in turn feeds into Kaiser High, although Niu Valley Middle is not located in Hawaii Kai.
+Maunalua is located within the Hawaiʻi Department of Education Kaiser Complex and is home to Henry J. Kaiser High, Hahaʻione Elementary, Kamiloiki Elementary, and Koko Head Elementary Schools.
+The three elementary schools feed into Niu Valley Middle School, which in turn feeds into Kaiser High, although Niu Valley Middle is not located in Hawaiʻi Kai.

+The Hawaii State Public Library System operates the Hawaii Kai Public Library.
+It opened on December 1, 1973.